Revisiting Roger Moore’s inaugural turn as the irrepressible James Bond

 James Bond: Sheer magnetism, darling.

-There are some less charming characters on offer.
-Gloria Hendry’s Afro-sporting Rosie is wholly unconvincing as a fake spy sent to fool the world’s most cunning agent, even if she does represent a move forward racially as already mentioned, while screenwriter Tom Mankiewicz fails to fully tap into Yaphet Kotto‘s unlimited acting potential in a twin role as both Karanga and reputed associate Mr Big, although his brief turn as a pimp-rolling daddy is certainly one to remember.
+There are some less charming characters in Live and Let Die, most notably those of the female variety.
+Gloria Hendry’s Afro-sporting Rosie is wholly unconvincing as a fake spy sent to fool the world’s most cunning agent, even if she does represent a move forward racially.
+She’s just so vacuous and weak and needy.
+She wouldn’t last two minutes in the surreptitious world of international espionage, and those in charge of employing her only have themselves to blame for their inevitable downfall.
 Jane Seymour is bland but beautiful as oppressed tarot reader Solitaire, and her decision to jump into bed with a self-centred Bond at the potential expense of her own life is more than a little questionable.
+As a character, a fortune teller bound to the whims of a paranoid megalomaniac is the perfect character for Bond’s particular brand of kitsch, but it’s all a little tepid.
 In terms of Bond girls, this one has beauty in abundance but lacks that certain sparkle.

-Perhaps another stigma attached to Pepper’s contribution is the laborious boat chase to which he is a central figure.
-This was the first time composer John Barry took a back seat, and George Martin produces a somewhat maladroit soundtrack that leaves major segments of the scene unscored, resulting in a clumsy and largely ponderous action sequence which typifies the instalment’s often stumbling nature.
+Perhaps another stigma attached to Pepper’s contribution is the borderline laborious boat chase to which he is a central figure.
+This was the first time composer John Barry took a back seat, and ‘fifth Beatle’ George Martin, a revolutionary musical mind who helped forge modern pop music, produces a somewhat maladroit soundtrack that leaves major segments of the scene unscored, resulting in a clumsy and largely ponderous action sequence which typifies the instalment’s often stumbling nature.
 This results in too much screen time for James’ bumbling Sheriff, and his increasing annoyance is conducive to the sum of the scene’s parts.
 In spite of the movie’s quintessential elements, this is a new Bond treading unfamiliar ground, and naturally that ground is often shaky.

 Solitaire: [Kananga has just exploded after having a gas pellet shoved into his mouth] Where’s Kananga?